Docusign: Funding

 In 2004, Docusign raised $4.6 million from Ignition Partners and Frazier Technology Ventures.
 In 2006, Sigma Partners became the largest shareholder, a position it held at the time of the IPO, with returns over $700 million.
 Between 2006 and 2009 Docusign raised $30 million that allowed the firm to add corporate clients and process 48 million signatures.

 In July 2012, Docusign raised $47.5 million in venture funding from investors including Kleiner Perkins Caufield & Byers; the round later grew closer to $56 million.
 In March 2014, the company announced it had raised $85 million in a new funding round.
 Though unconfirmed, The Wall Street Journal reported the round was based on a company valuation of $1.6 billion.

 In May 2015, the company announced it had raised $233 million in a new funding round, with some estimating a $3 billion company valuation.

-In 2018, the company announced plans for an initial public offering on the Nasdaq, The IPO was completed on April 27, in which the company raised $543 million.
+In 2018, the company announced plans for an initial public offering on the Nasdaq.
+The IPO was completed on April 27, in which the company raised $543 million.
 Neither the original founders nor CEO Daniel Springer were major shareholders at that time.
 Former CEO Keith Krach was the largest individual shareholder at 5.5%, about 8.5 million shares at the time of the IPO.
 Venture capital firms Sigma Partners, Ignition Partners, and now-defunct company Frazier Technology Ventures were the largest non-individual shareholders.

-Acquisition History
+Acquisitions

+In May 2013, Docusign acquired Cartavi, a Naperville-based startup that made real estate software.
+This was later converted into Docusign Rooms and the base API for Docusign Workspaces.

 In July 2018, Docusign acquired SpringCM for $220 million.

 In February 2020, Docusign acquired Seal Software for $188 million.

-On June 1, 2021, DocuSign acquired Clause, a smart legal contract technology startup.
+On June 1, 2021, DocuSign acquired Clause, a legal contract technology startup.

-The company acquired Lexion, an AI-powered agreement management tool, in May 2024 for a reported $165 million.
+In May 2024 the company acquired Lexion, an AI contract management company, for a reported $165 million.